Contact

 With time, if diabetes is not managed correctly, you can face problems with your heart, liver, kidneys, nerves, foot health, eyes, hearing, oral health, and even mental health.
 Every person’s likelihood of complications is based on their overall health, however, a diabetes patient has a higher chance of developing health-related issues than an average person.

-Damage to these organs can cause reduced blood flow and combined with nerve damage can cause serious health implications such as infections which can later cause amputation due to the reduced ability to heal.
-Nerve damage and vessel damage can also cause hearing loss, vision loss, and other effects.
+Damage to these organs can cause reduced blood flow and combined with nerve damage can cause serious health implications such as infections which can later result in amputation due to the reduced ability to heal.
+Nerve damage and vessel damage can also cause vision loss, hearing loss, and other effects.

 For gestational diabetes, there can be detrimental effects on the mother and the child such as fetal loss, stillbirth, birth defects, and other health consequences.